NethServer/ns8-docs/mail.rst

   retries.
 It is disabled by default because it introduces delivery delays also for legitimate senders.

-To access additional settings and review recent Rspamd activity, navigate to the web interface of Rspamd by selecting the :guilabel:`Open Rspamd` button located in the top-right corner of the Filter page.
-You'll need to provide your cluster-admin credentials for authentication.

 In some cases an email client, recipient, or sender must bypass the filter
 checks: the ``Bypass rules`` section allows to define a set of rules based on the follwing criteria: